310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(Well… He talks to me with a smile on his face, which is a lot better than how everyone in Ryuseitai treats me… so I think we could still be friends.)</th>

-<th>(… No, acting like I could be friends with a child prodigy… That would be pretentious of me, wouldn’t it… )</th>
+<th>(…No, acting like I could be friends with a child prodigy… That would be pretentious of me, wouldn’t it… )</th>
 {% endbubble %}

 {% bubble Kanata past %}